-When the time comes to make an offer on your dream home, asking the seller to pay your closing costs can almost seem like you're tempting fate.
-Not only are you hoping to get a great deal on the purchase price, but you're also expecting the person to cover some or all of the up-front expenses that come with getting a mortgage.
+When the time comes to make an offer on your dream home, asking the seller to pay your closing costs can seem like you're tempting fate.
+Not only are you hoping to get a great deal on the purchase price, but you're also expecting the seller to cover some or all of the upfront expenses that come with getting a mortgage.

-The fear is that you'll spook the seller and wind up losing out on a property you love.
+The fear is that you'll upset the seller and wind up losing a property you love.
 The good news is you may be able to construct your offer in a way that ensures the seller doesn't "lose" money despite paying those costs.

 Let's take a closer look.

 VA loan closing costs are part of every mortgage deal and home purchase.
 Some are costs associated with originating the loan, and others cover things like prepaid taxes and homeowners insurance, inspection fees and more.

 Sellers can pay all of the costs involved with originating the loan and up to 4 percent of the loan amount in seller concessions, which represents anything of value outside of those origination costs.
 According to the VA Seller Concession Rule, concessions can include things like the prepaid expenses mentioned above and paying off a borrower's collections or liens.